pocs-epfl/public/README.md

 This course carries 8 ECTS credits.
 According to [the EPFL guidelines](https://www.epfl.ch/education/teaching/teaching-guide-2/getting-started/design-a-course_1/#:~:text=A%20full%2Dtime%20student%20is,of%20student%20work%2C%20per%20week), this corresponds to 240 hours of total study time.
 Divided evenly over the 14 weeks of the semester, this leads to an average of a bit over 17 hours/week.
 This is a big chunk of time in which you can accomplish a lot, as long as you are well organized.

+Outside of lectures and recitations, we expect you to spend this time reading the assigned papers multiple times, preparing your critical thoughts and questions on them, thinking deeply about design exercises and producing candidate answers.
+This will all enable you to participate meaningfully in the in-class discussions, ultimately helping you build the skills neccessary to succeed in POCS.

 ## Attendance Policy

 In-person attendance of lectures and recitations is crucial to the learning process.
 It is however not mandatory.
 Attendance by videoconference is not possible.
 Some lectures might be recorded, but this is not guaranteed.
+Recitations will not be recorded.

 We find that students who do not attend lectures and recitations on a regular basis end up spending much more time studying for the course, and ultimately perform less well.